 Across many centuries and countless cultures, raising chickens has been a huge part of feeding many different civilizations.
 Up until the early part of the 20th century, chickens were exclusively brought up in the absence of electricity.
 In many parts of the world, farms still operate sans power.

-2. Natural lighting.
 While you’re busy making structural improvements, you may want to consider adding a skylight or south-facing window.
 Not only is ventilation critical for healthy hen houses, the natural light can quickly kick up temps.
-You can insulate them with plastic, professional window film or even cellophane to block wind without blocking light.
+You can insulate the windows with plastic, professional window film, or even cellophane to block wind without blocking light.

-4. Water heaters.
 Water is a well-known insulator.
-Especially in large quantities, it holds heat for an extended time.
-Five-gallon drums, barrels, jugs and other water-resistant containers are ideal, but smaller water bottles wrapped in old socks will work, too.
+Especially in large quantities, it holds heat for an extended period of time.
+Five-gallon drums, barrels, jugs, and other water-resistant containers are ideal, but smaller water bottles wrapped in old socks will work, too.
 Fill with boiling water and place inside the coop using a dolly or wagon.
 Just make sure the container can be secured with a lid to keep chickens protected.

 Another option is to use boiling water to heat bricks or rocks.
 You can place these under the floor to heat your chicken’s feet, or you can use them inside the nesting boxes at night.
 Just make sure to cover with fabric and place under straw to prevent burns.

 Not every electric heater requires an outlet.
 Solar chicken coop heaters are becoming popular for off the grid chicken rearing.
 They’re effective and mostly safe when kept away from flammable material like straw.

 Kerosene-powered egg incubators have been used on Amish farms for hundreds of years.
 Just make sure your coop is well ventilated enough to handle the output of fumes.